GetDutchie/brick/MIGRATING.md

 ### Brick Offline First with Rest

 * `FieldRename`, `Rest`, `RestProvider`,  and `RestSerializable` are no longer exported by `offline_first_with_rest.dart`.
 Instead, import these file from `package:brick_rest/brick_rest.dart`
+* `OfflineFirstWithRestRepository#reattemptForStatusCodes` has been removed from instance-level access.
+The constructor argument forwards to the `RestOfflineQueueClient`, where it can be accessed if needed.
+* `OfflineFirstWithRestRepository#throwTunnerNotFoundExceptions` has been removed.
+This value was duplicated from `offlineQueueManager`; the queue manager is where the property exclusively lives now.

+#### Improvements

+* Listen for SQLite changes via `OfflineFirstWithRestRepository#subscribe`

+### Brick Rest

 #### `RestSerializable(requestTransformer:)`

 * `RestSerializable`'s `fromKey` and `toKey` have been consolidated to `RestRequest(topLevelKey:)`
 * `RestSerializable(endpoint:)` has been replaced in this release by `RestSerializable(requestTransformer:)`.
 It will be painful to upgrade though with good reason.

-1. Define strongly-typed classes. `endpoint` was a string, which removed analysis in IDEs, permitting errors to escape to runtime.
-With endpoints as classes, the `Query` object will receive type hinting as well as the `instance`.
+1. Strongly-typed classes. `endpoint` was a string, which removed analysis in IDEs, permitting errors to escape during runtime.
+With endpoints as classes, `Query` and `instance` objects will receive type hinting.
-1. Fine-grain control over REST requests.
+1. Fine control over REST requests.
 Define on a request-level basis what key to pull from or push to.
 Declare specific HTTP methods like `PATCH` in a class that manages request instead of in distributed `providerArgs`.
-1. A future-proof development.
+1. Future-proof development.
 Enhancing REST's configuration will be on a class object instead of in untyped string keys on `providerArgs`.
 The REST interface is consolidated to this subclass.

 Since all APIs are different, and `endpoint` used stringified code, the migration cannot be scripted for all users.
 Instead, examples are provided below to illustrate how to refactor from Brick 2's `endpoint` to Brick 3's `requestTransformer`.
 Some examples: